 1 Year 3 Years 5 Years 10 Years

-Class I \$139 \$434 \$750 \$1,646
+Class I \$142 \$440 \$761 \$1,669

-Class N \$165 \$511 \$881 \$1,922
+Class N \$167 \$517 \$892 \$1,944

 Portfolio Turnover: The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Fund's performance.
-For the fiscal year ended October 31, 2022, the Fund's portfolio turnover rate was 934% of the average value of its portfolio.
+For the fiscal year ended October 31, 2023, the Fund's portfolio turnover rate was 385% of the average value of its portfolio.

-Principal Investment Strategies: Utilizing a quantitative and tactical approach, the Fund implements an investment strategy that seeks to hold a diversified portfolio of securities, exchange-traded funds ("ETFs"), open-end investment companies and/or closed-end investment companies ("underlying funds") within any of the following asset classes when, in the view of the Fund's adviser, Redwood Investment Management, LLC ("Redwood" or the "Adviser"), various risk measurements show the potential to produce positive returns: domestic and international small-cap equities; growth and income equities; preferred securities; convertible bonds; high yield bonds and leveraged loans; emerging market bonds; and real estate investment trusts.
-During periods that the Adviser identifies as above average risk, the Fund's assets may be moved into money market, money market funds, or U.S. government security funds.
+Principal Investment Strategies: Utilizing a quantitative and tactical approach, the Fund implements an investment strategy that seeks to hold a diversified portfolio of securities, exchange-traded funds ("ETFs"), open-end investment companies and/or closed-end investment companies, including tender offer and interval funds within any of the following asset classes when, in the view of the Fund's adviser, Redwood Investment Management, LLC ("Redwood" or the "Adviser"), various risk measurements show the potential to produce positive returns: domestic and international small-cap equities; growth and income equities; preferred securities; convertible bonds; high yield bonds and leveraged loans; emerging market bonds; and real estate investment trusts.
+During periods that the Adviser identifies as above average risk, the Fund's assets may be moved into money market instruments, including money market funds, or U.S. government security funds.
 In performing its investment selection, the Adviser evaluates directional trends using quantitative models and inputs.
 The Fund may invest up to 20% of its net assets in open-end investment companies or ETFs that invest primarily in emerging market debt.
 Though it intends to invest in the securities identified above, the Fund may also invest in debt securities of any credit quality or maturity and other equity securities.
+The Fund may invest in affiliated and unaffiliated investment companies.